FredHutch/loquiAPI/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of mario2 is to let users programmatically generate automated videos from Google Slides or PowerPoint slides.
+The goal of mario2 is to empower users to programmatically generate automated videos from Google Slides or Microsoft PowerPoint slides.
+By utilizing the API hosted on Fred Hutch’s servers, accessible at
+<https://mario2.fredhutch.org/__docs__/> and using R functions like
+`mario_generate_from_gs()`, users gain the ability to produce numerous videos simultaneously from various sets of slides in Google Slides or PowerPoint.

 ## Installation